bhctest123/soberlivingappcom-new/src/content/blog/kentucky-narr-state-affiliate.md

 ## Significance in 2023

-With addiction rates continuing to rise across the U.S., Kentucky has been particularly impacted by the opioid crisis.
+With addiction rates continuing to rise across the U. S., Kentucky has been particularly impacted by the opioid crisis.
 Recovery housing offers a critical bridge between formal treatment programs and independent living.
 KRHN-certified residences adhere to national standards set by NARR, ensuring that individuals in recovery have access to quality housing that supports their journey to sobriety.

 ## Purpose and Impact on Healthcare Delivery